twidi/django-extended-choices/README.rst

 * `STATES.CHOICES_CONST_DICT`, a dict to get value from constant name
 * `STTES.REVERTED_CHOICES_CONST_DICT`, a dict to get constant name from value

+Note that each of these attribute can be accessed via a dict key (`STATES['ONLINE']` for example) if you want to fight your IDE that may warn you about undefined attributes.

 You can create subsets of choices within the sane variable::